 Pull-out lessons are where students learn techniques that are specific to their instrument.
 Students will have one 30 minute lesson a week on their designated lesson days.
 These will take place during the school day, and they will be pulled out of class in small groups of similar instruments.
 The lesson schedule will rotate so that students are not missing the same class every single week.

-Once a week, schools will come together for large group morning orchestra rehearsals before school.
+Once a week, schools will also come together for large group morning orchestra rehearsals before school.
 For this, we divide the district into two main groups for each grade:

-Jay Stream Feeder Orchestra: Students from Carol Stream, Heritage Lakes, and Western Trails Elementary Schools rehearse at Heritage Lakes Elementary School.
+Jay Stream Feeder Orchestra: Students from Carol Stream, Heritage Lakes, and Western Trails Elementary Schools

-Stratford Feeder Orchestra: Students from Cloverdale, Elsie Johnson, and Roy DeShane Elementary Schools rehearse at Cloverdale Elementary School.
+Stratford Feeder Orchestra: Students from Cloverdale, Elsie Johnson, and Roy DeShane Elementary Schools

 Student drop-off begins at 7:15 a.m. at their respective rehearsal school, and the rehearsal starts promptly at 7:30 a.m.
 They should bring all of their orchestra supplies, as well as their supplies for the rest of the school day.
-After rehearsal, students will be bussed to their home school for the start of the day at 8:30 a.m.
+After rehearsal, students will be bused to their home school for the start of the day at 8:30 a.m.

-It’s crucial for students to attend Morning Orchestra because it gives them a chance to learn important skills necessary for playing and interacting in a large ensemble in addition to preparing concert music.
+It’s crucial for students to attend Morning Orchestra because it gives them a chance to learn important skills necessary for playing and interacting in a large ensemble, in addition to preparing concert music.
 Students will have 1 to 2 required performance events throughout the year.

 Carve out 10-15 minutes at the same time each day to be designated practice time.